democracyworks/dw-practical-upcoming-elections/README.md

 Project templates exist for Clojure and JavaScript.
 You may choose another language, or choose to not work from these templates.
 If you choose to not use a template, be sure to document how to run your project.

 Pick a language that you're comfortable in.
+There are no bonus points for making a particular choice here.

 ## About OCD-IDs